fractel/slate/source/includes/_fonenumbers.md

 area_code | string |  | A valid 3-digit Area Code.

 <aside class="notice">
-Adding a Fonenumber to your account may result in additional charges and fees.
+Adding a FoneNumber to your account may result in additional charges and fees.
 </aside>

-## Get Fonenumber Details
+## Get FoneNumber Details

 > Example Request